 Improvements in living standards.

-We know that poverty in the USA fell from the 1950s onward and that the average standard of living increased.
-Furthermore, leisure times increased and products such as televisions, freezers and washing machines became more accessible to the average American worker.
+We know that poverty in the USA fell from the 1950s onwards and that the average standard of living increased.
+Furthermore, leisure time increased and products such as televisions, freezers and washing machines became more accessible to the average American worker.

 Addressing some of the disorders that can “create” a serial killer.

 Nowadays, we are much better at addressing the disorders that make up this dangerous “cocktail”.
 For example, cognitive behavioral therapy can be used to help people develop strategies to avoid acting on their sexual perversions.